Samsung/tizen-docs/docs/application/dotnet/guides/internationalization/localization.md

     }
     ```

-2. Implement the `DependencyService` in Tizen platform project for getting current system language setting (`SystemSettings` API is included in Tizen.Net NuGet package):
+2. Implement the `DependencyService` in the Tizen platform project for getting the current system language setting (`SystemSettings` API is included in Tizen.Net NuGet package):

     ```csharp
     [assembly: Dependency(typeof(LocaleService))]